-The Salt Lake County CoC contracts with the State of Utah to administer the Utah Homeless Management Information System (HMIS).
-All service agencies in the region and the rest of the state are under a uniform data standard for HUD reporting and local ESG funders.
+The Salt Lake County CoC contracts with the State of Utah to administer the Utah Homeless under a uniform data standard for HUD reporting and local ESG funders.
 All ESG funded organizations participate in HMIS.
 Representatives from Salt Lake City sit on the HMIS Steering Committee.
 HMIS data allows Salt Lake City and its partners to track the effectiveness of programs and gauge the continuing service needs of the community.